rabier/MySnappNet/README.md

 *************************************************************************************************************************

-In the folder workspace-Package-Beast/SnappNet/doc, there are some informations on how to run SnappNet
+In the folder workspace-Package-Beast/SnappNet/doc, there are some informations on how to run SnappNet.
+In the folder workspace-Package-Beast/SnappNet/example, you will find the rice real data.

 SnappNet current version requires Beast 2.6.1